 Occupational level represents the third dimension of SES.
-Employment status is more easily assessed and potentially relevant given its relationship to health insurance, health behavior, and mortality, and represents an additional potential adjustor.60-63 Existing methods for classification of occupations have limitations.
+Employment status is more easily assessed and potentially relevant given its relationship to health insurance, health behavior, and mortality, and represents an additional potential adjustor.
+Existing methods for classification of occupations have limitations.
 Moreover, relatively little is known about its effect on outcomes independent of other measures of SES and sociodemographic-related factors.
 Obtaining standardized occupation data from patients generally does not lend itself to single questions.
+Explaining standardized occupation data from patients generally does not lend itself to single questions.